 3. Transfer Of Rights Of Recovery Against Others To Us does not apply to Underinsured Motorists Coverage.

-4. Two Or More Coverage Forms Issued By Us does not apply to Underinsured Motorists Coverage.
+4. Two Or More Coverage Forms Or Policies Issued By Us does not apply to Underinsured Motorists Coverage.

 5. The following provision is added: